-Orange nutrition is not only delicious, but is a healthy alternative to processed snacks.
+Orange nutrition is not only delicious, but is also a healthy alternative to processed snacks and ridiculously portable.

 With origins in Southeast Asia, few people know that an orange is actually a type of berry.
 While the juice of an orange is used to make orange juice, orange preserves and various extracts, as much as 20% of total orange crops are consumed as a whole fruit.